Hog Island Audubon Camp and Motus Tracking Technology

 Dragonheart Volunteers Alex Brasili and Sonja Schmanska have stepped up to help students take their learning into the community and create a podcast that aims to be a voice of both students and adults learning about and reflecting on SLR impacts and potential solutions that fit St. George.

-After kicking off our project with some serious brainstorming, we identified what content we might want in our podcast and made groups by interest.
+After kicking off our project with some serious brainstorming, we identified what content we might want in our project and made groups by interest.

 We started to get familiar with community SLR concerns we knew about – all the roads and places that have flooded in the January storms and other memorable storms.
 We located the road areas, then checked them out with the Flood Resiliency mapping tool.
 We learned that our state has directed agencies to plan for an estimated 1.9 foot sea level rise by 2050, (which puts students in their late 30’s) and 3.9 feet by 2100 (when students are in their 80’s – still their lifetime!)